Zaxier/nd0821-c2-build-model-workflow-starter/README.md

 # An ML Pipeline for Short-Term Rental Prices in NYC
-This repo implements forks a Udacity ML pipeline repo to build a repeatable ML pipeline for predicting rental prices for airbnb in NYC.
-The focus is MLops and infrastructure-as-code to create a reproducible model workflow.
+This repo forks a Udacity ML pipeline repo to build a repeatable ML pipeline for predicting rental prices for airbnb in NYC.
+The focus for the project is MLops and infrastructure-as-code and it leverages the following MLops/DevOps tools:
+- [Weight and Biases](https://wandb.ai/) for experiment and artifact tracking
+- [MLflow](https://mlflow.org/) for environment separation and orchestration
+- [Hydra](https://hydra.cc/docs/intro/) for top-level configuration and command-line flexibility

 ## Table of contents